intercaetera/formuj-docs/docs/introduction.md

 ## Basic concepts

 The centre of Formuj is a form schema.
 It is simply an array of fields that will be rendered in your form.
-The schema is the central point of the construction of your form.
+The schema is the primary way of constructing your forms.

 ```javascript
 import React from 'react';